Dunham Massey

 Dunham Massey has many miles of paths.
 Find out how we can support you to investigate them.

-Find out about the benefits of booking a group visit to Dunham Massey, Cheshire, including group rates, the kinds of educational activities available, and how to book your visit.
+Find out about the benefits of booking a group visit to Dunham Massey, Cheshire, including group rates, and how to book your visit.

 There's more than 300 acres of beautiful ancient parkland to explore at this three pawprint rated place.
 Whatever the weather, you can enjoy some lovely walks with your dog.